Chinese Almond Cookies are simple, crisp, buttery, and full of almond flavor. It’s a perfect treat to make for Chinese New Year!

 Almond Meal vs. Almond Flour for Chinese Almond Cookies

 Almond meal and almond flour both consist of ground almonds, but almond meal is a coarser grind made from almonds with their skins while almond flour is ground more finely and usually made from blanched almonds without skins.

 The only real difference is in how they look.
 Almond meal is speckled with bits of almond skin, while the blanched almond flour is a creamy tan.

-If you have almond extract (I use for my pancake recipe too!), you can drop a few extract for even more intense almond taste.
+If you have almond extract (I use them for my pancake recipe too!), you can drop a few extract for even more intense almond taste.

-Serve these cookies for the upcoming Chinese New Year and if you celebrate this holiday, I hope you have a wonderful celebration with your family and friends.
+Serve these cookies for the upcoming Chinese New Year and if you celebrate this holiday.
+I hope you have a wonderful celebration with your family and friends.

 新年快乐 (Xin Nian Kuai Le)!